ScienceParkStudyGroup/2019-11-20-r-workshop/index.md

   for more information.
 </p>

+{% comment %}
 <hr/>

 {% comment %}
-SURVEYS - DO NOT EDIT SURVEY LINKS
+SURVEYS - DO NO EDIT SURVEY LINKS
 {% endcomment %}
 <h2 id="surveys">Surveys</h2>
 <p>Please be sure to complete these surveys before and after the workshop.</p>